Mar 21, 2017 | By Petah Marian

-This week New York Magazine launched a one stop e-commerce portal for its print catalogue style section that appears in the magazine each week called The Strategist, now you can shop their editor’s edit of select products and gifts on the Internet.
+In November 2016, New York Magazine launched a one stop e-commerce portal for its print catalogue style section that appears in the magazine each week called The Strategist, now you can shop their editor’s edit of select products and gifts on the Internet.

 And, back in September ahead of Fashion week, Fashionista.com the digital fashion content site launched a range of fashion merchandise, which you can buy from their e-shop.
 The editors at Fashionista realised that they were reporting so much on the new retail trend for tour merchandise (which created a bigger buzz than traditional brick and mortar retail this summer), that they should capitalise on their knowledge of the topic, and rising consumer hunger for this product category, by creating their own merchandise.

 “Because #merch is all we seem to write about these days, we decided to make some of our own, just in time for New York Fashion Week,” explained editor Alyssa Vingan Klein in this post.
 “We created a small, tongue-in-cheek collection that brings together the best of pop culture with the most hot-button topics in both fashion and politics — from the “See Now, Buy Now” debate that’s rocking the industry, to the upcoming election in November.”

 Refinery29, the online lifestyle destination site, has launched their own emoji keyboard called AltMoji.

 And New York’s Know-Wave pirate radio station debuted its line of cult logo t-shirts last year.

 Finally, of course, the biggest example of this is Style.com, the former runway review site, turned content hub with a luxury e-commerce focus.